simplefoc/Arduino-FOC/README.md

   git clone -b minimal https://github.com/askuric/Arduino-FOC.git
   ```

-After this step you will be able to open the example projects directly with Arduino IDE.
-This code is completely independent and you can run it as any other Arduino Sketch without the need for any libraries.

-> **BEWARE** In some cases this minimal version of the code will produce conflicts with the *Simple FOC* library if it is installed through Arduino library manager.
-So you might need to uninstall the library to run minimal projects.

 ## Step 1.
 Creating the Arduino project

 Open a directory you want to use as your arduino project directory `my_arduino_project` and create `my_arduino_project.ino` file.
 After this you create `src` folder in this directory and copy the folder named `common` from the `library_source` folder.
 Your project directory should now have structure: